Privacy

 • When we use direct identifiers, we limit access to such information both internally and externally and rely on our data security measures, which are designed to protect individuals’ privacy.

-• When we have removed identifying elements from the data that we collect, we take steps to prevent the data from being re-associated with identifiable data.
+• When we have removed identifying elements from the data that we collect, we take steps to prevent the data from ever being re-associated with identifiable data.

 Limited Use